-Psoriasis causes these new skin cells to grow so rapidly, they move to the surface of the patient’s skin in just a few days.
-These new skin cells begin to build up and produce thicker patches known as plaques.
-The size of the plaques range from patient to patient.
+Psoriasis causes these new skin cells to grow so rapidly, as a result, they move to the surface of the patient’s skin in just a few days.
+These new skin cells begin to build up and produce thicker patches also known as plaques.
+The size of the plaques and therefore the amount of coverage can range from patient to patient.
 Studies have shown that the symptoms of psoriasis commonly appear on the:

 - Lower back

 Psoriasis can develop in children and adolescents, but it is most common among adults.

 This medical condition tends to make patients very self conscious— to the point where they may feel it is necessary to cover up while swimming or in other public situations where they might have to show their skin patches.
 Fortunately, there are a variety of therapies which can be used to manage psoriasis symptoms.

 Medical researchers theorize that psoriasis originates from an immune response which attacks healthy tissues in the patient’s body.
 The overreacting immune system then, causes skin flaking and inflammation.
 Research has shown that there is a genetic factor to this medical condition– which can run in families.

 People who have been diagnosed with psoriasis often experience flare ups (similar to other autoimmune diseases) where their skin becomes significantly worse.
 Specialists say that any of the following could cause one of these flare-ups:

 - Abnormally dry skin

 - Certain forms of medications